System Context

 - change risk and operational impact.

-This marks the beginning of the transition toward a microservices architecture.
+This is the beginning of the move toward a microservices architecture.

 Before full SPA migration:

-- existing JSON endpoints are formalized as contract boundaries,
+- existing JSON endpoints are being formalized as contract boundaries,

-- the BFF layer assumes responsibility for response shaping,
+- the BFF layer takes responsibility for response shaping,

-- frontend evolution becomes decoupled from domain internals.
+- frontend development becomes decoupled from internal domain structures.

 The target architecture includes: